 Breast Cancer surgery

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Breast Cancer Surgeries.
-However, this page is still very useful, and I would still use it as well.
+I just want to let you know that I have created a newer version of this page with more up-to-date information.

 The surgeon may need to remove additional axillary lymph nodes